Auckland FC: Supporters and rivalries

 First New Zealand derby match between Wellington Phoenix and Auckland FC at Sky Stadium, Wellington on 2 November 2024.

-The Port are an independent supporters' group associated with the Black Knights.
+The Port are an independent supporters' group associated with Auckland FC.
 The club also have a supporters' pub located at Tyler Street Sport, a bar in the Auckland CBD.

 As the third Auckland-based club to compete in the top flight of Australia, succeeding from Football Kingz and New Zealand Knights, Auckland share a rivalry with Wellington Phoenix, who have been the only New Zealand club in the A-League Men since the 2007–08 season.
 The rivalry has quickly blossomed, due to the inter-city rivalry already established and especially since the controversial signing of former Phoenix goalkeeper Alex Paulsen on loan from AFC Bournemouth also owned by Auckland FC owner Bill Foley.
 Despite the disparity in on-field performance in the matches between the two clubs and their respective seasons, all three matches between the two rivals were highly attended by A-League standards, all having crowds of over 26,000, and each successive match breaking the previous domestic regular-season record in New Zealand.

+Auckland FC became the first team in A-League history to go undefeated in rivalry matches in a single season, winning all three fixtures during the 2024–25 campaign, including the club’s biggest win, a 6–1 victory on 22 February 2025.

+In the 2025–26 season, during their third meeting of the campaign (sixth overall), Auckland FC defeated Wellington Phoenix 5–0, extending their unbeaten run against their rivals.
+Following the match, Wellington Phoenix head coach Giancarlo Italiano resigned, having failed to record a win against Auckland FC, with an aggregate score of 20–4 across the six meetings.

 Ownership

 The owner of Auckland, Bill Foley, is a businessman and general partner of Black Knight Football Club.
 Under Black Knight, Foley also owns side AFC Bournemouth and the Vegas Golden Knights of the National Hockey League in the United States.
-He holds a minor stake in Ligue 2 club FC Lorient and Scottish Premiership side Hibernian.
+He holds a minor stake in Ligue 1 club FC Lorient and a majority stake in Primeira Liga club Moreirense.

-After the unveiling of Auckland FC on 14 March 2024, Ali Williams and Anna Mowbray, co-founder of Zuru, were announced as co-owners of the club.
+After the unveiling of Auckland FC on 14 March 2024, Ali Williams and his wife, Anna Mowbray, co-founder of Zuru, were announced as co-owners of the club.
 Williams is a former professional rugby union player and represented the New Zealand national team as a lock.
 In June 2024, Tim Bezbatchenko was appointed president of Black Knight.